sharks-dev/sailfish-on-zambezi/INSTALLING.md

 Additionally, if you can get the rootfs booted and login via telnet (or SSH over WiFi), reboot and after about two minutes save the output of `/usr/libexec/droid-hybris/system/bin/logcat` for me please.

 Regardless of whether you managed to get to the CSD tool or run logcat, I need journal logs - especially if the phone failed to boot at all.
 These are saved at `/var/log/journal`.
 If you cannot get into the system via GUI or SSH or telnet, extract them from the phone by rebooting to bootloader, running `fastboot flash boot /path/to/your/lineageOS/boot.img`, `fastboot reboot recovery`, then sideloading `adb -d sideload zambezi_debug.zip`, enabling ADB and running `adb pull /data/.stowaways/sailfishos/var/log/journal/ /path/to/where/it/should/be/saved/`.

+# Resetting your phone

+If you had to reflash the LineageOS boot image to get logs, you should now either:
+ - wipe userdata (as above, `fastboot erase userdata && fastboot format:ext4 userdata`, then reboot to Lineage recovery and wipe data) to restore LineageOS or
-You can then either wipe userdata to restore LineageOS or reflash `hybris-boot-zambezi.img` to return to playing in Sailfish.
+ - reflash `hybris-boot-zambezi.img` to return to debugging Sailfish.

+If for whatever reason all has not gone well (eg. even after wiping userdata and/or reflashing Lineage's `boot.img`, you can't get back into LineageOS recovery or a working SailfishOS installation), I recommend reflashing to stock with XperiaFirm and Newflasher.